hendrig/AlmostABlog/README.md

 ## The API

-I've started the API creating a dotnet project called AlmostAnAPI with the command `dotnet new webapi -o AlmostAnAPI`
+I've started the API creating a dotnet project called AlmostAnAPI with the command `dotnet new webapi -o AlmostAnAPI`.

+After that I've created the following classes of Domain

+- Post
+- Video
+- Image

+That allow me to create the representation of a post with videos and images as attachments.